A New Troubling Sign of Rising Inflation

 Besides the trading of physical gold, the bank also prioritizes lending to mining companies and is generally bullish on the sector.
 As Alex Metherell, co-head of global banking explained, part of the reasoning behind this are Russia’s abundant gold deposits, with a sizeable part of Russian gold purchases often coming from its own miners.

 VTB has no plans to abandon its focus on bullion anytime soon, especially as global uncertainty continues to cast a shadow on market sentiment.
-With several top banks forecasting a spike in silver prices due to stimulus-fueled industrial demand, VTB’s First Deputy Chairman Yuri Soloviev also noted that his bank expects platinum and palladium to follow in gold’s trail courtesy of the manufacturing sector.2020, bloomberg, cnbc, forbes, inflation
+With several top banks forecasting a spike in silver prices due to stimulus-fueled industrial demand, VTB’s First Deputy Chairman Yuri Soloviev also noted that his bank expects platinum and palladium to follow in gold’s trail courtesy of the manufacturing sector.2020, bloomberg, cnbc, Featured, forbes, inflation